About this course

 The Bachelor of Science has the objective of preparing graduates who embody the University of Melbourne graduate attributes.

-- Progression: Students must normally complete 50 points of study at one subject year level before proceeding to the next subject year level.
+Completion of at least 50 points of Level 1 study before proceeding to the next subject year level is normally required.

 A full list of subjects available for science credit for the new generation Bachelor of Science course (B-SCI):